Rajesh4013/recruitment-helper-backend/README.md

 ```

 ### Register New User
-Create a new user (requires Recruiter role).
+Create a new user (requires authentication and Recruiter role).

 ```http
 POST /auth/signup